This is a particularly gentle osteopathic approach that can be applied to any part of the body. It involves very gentle hands-on pressure.

 In the 1930s Dr William Sutherland, an American physician, discovered a movement within the whole body that occurs in conjunction with what he felt to be a slight yielding motion of the bones of the head.

 Sutherland and his colleagues believed that injury, illness or stress could disrupt the subtle movements they detected with their hands, and they hypothesised that it upset the body's natural ability to regulate and heal itself.
-This was controversial at the time, and even after 80 years it remains a hotly debated subject within our profession, but at our clinic we believe that cranial osteopathic techniques contribute to our success and effectiveness.
+This was controversial at the time, and even after 80 years it remains the subject of much debate within our profession.
+At our clinic we would like to see more research to provide good quality evidence of the benefits that cranial osteopathy may offer.

-Subtle compressions, twists, sometimes a sense of 'inertia', or qualitative changes in tissues or motion can be felt, which taken together with a comprehensive client case history help us to build a picture of cause and effect that can give a very good handle on effective treatment, especially for some hard-to-treat problems.
+Subtle compressions, twists, sometimes a sense of 'inertia', or qualitative changes in tissues or motion can be felt.
+These, taken together with a comprehensive client case history, help us to build a picture of cause and effect.

-For this reason our senior osteopath, Dr Joyaa Antares, began a part-time Masters degree in 2014.
-Following this, he plans to progress to a PhD and clinical trials.
+Our senior osteopath, Dr Joyaa Antares, completed an MSc in clinical epidemiology at the start of 2017, and aims to progress to a PhD and clinical trials.

 If you would like to know more about Cranial Osteopathy or Craniosacral Therapy, please contact your Gold Coast Osteopath here.